 3. Appliance Damage

-Major appliances that use water to function – washing machines, dishwashers, and water heaters – are susceptible to damage from overly high water pressure.
+Major appliances that use water to function – washing machines, dishwashers, tank and tankless hot water heaters – are susceptible to damage from overly high water pressure.
 The first signs of trouble are noisier operation and small leaks, which will lead to large leaks and serious breakdowns.
 If you suspect your appliances are damaged, it is best to quickly arrange for plumbing repair.

 4. Higher Water Bills